Language Translation

 • People who test non-reactive are provided tools to remain non-reactive (PrEP, condoms, harm-reduction services, etc.).

-• People who test reactive are connected to quality healthcare quickly (linkage-to-care, rapid stART).
+• People who test reactive are connected to quality healthcare quickly (linkage-to-care).

 • People who have been previously diagnosed HIV-positive are given supportive services to achieve and remain virally suppressed (connect-to-care).